 Opposition proceedings are not allowed under the IPL currently in force.
+Although, a Reform to the Law introducing an opposition proceeding is expected within this year.

-5.2 Who can oppose the registration of a Mexican trade mark?
+5.2 Who can oppose the registration of a trade mark in your jurisdiction?